Pascalization

 Pascalization, bridgmanization, high pressure processing (HPP) or high hydrostatic pressure (HHP) processing is a method of preserving and sterilizing food, in which a product is processed under very high pressure, leading to the inactivation of certain microorganisms and enzymes in the food.
 HPP has a limited effect on covalent bonds within the food product, thus maintaining both the sensory and nutritional aspects of the product.
-The technique was named after Blaise Pascal, a French scientist of the 17th century whose work included detailing the effects of pressure on fluids.
-During pascalization, more than 50,000 pounds per square inch (340 MPa, 3.4 kbar) may be applied for around fifteen minutes, leading to the inactivation of yeast, mold, and bacteria.
+The technique was named after Blaise Pascal, a 17th century French scientist whose work included detailing the effects of pressure on fluids.
+During pascalization, more than 50,000 pounds per square inch (340 MPa, 3.4 kbar) may be applied for approximately fifteen minutes, leading to the inactivation of yeast, mold, vegetative bacteria, and some viruses and parasites.
 Pascalization is also known as bridgmanization, named for physicist Percy Williams Bridgman.

+Depending on temperature and pressure settings, HPP can achieve either pasteurization-equivalent log reduction or go further to achieve sterilization, which includes killing of endospores.
+Pasteurization-equivalent HPP can be done in chilled temperatures, while sterilization requires at least 90 C under pressure.
+The pasteurization-equivalent is generally referred to as simply HHP (along other synonyms listed above), while the heated sterilization method is called HPT, for high pressure temperature.
+Synonyms for HPT include pressure-assisted thermal sterilization (PATS), pressure-enhanced sterilization (PES), high pressure thermal sterilization (HPTS), and high pressure high temperature (HPHT).

 Uses

+HHP (pasteurization-equivalent)

 Spoilage microorganisms and some enzymes can be deactivated by HPP, which can extend the shelf life while preserving the sensory and nutritional characteristics of the product.
 Pathogenic microorganisms such as Listeria, E. coli, Salmonella, and Vibrio are also sensitive to pressures of 400–1000 MPa used during HPP.
 Thus, HPP can pasteurize food products with decreased processing time, reduced energy usage, and less waste.

 The treatment occurs at low temperatures and does not include the use of food additives.
 From 1990, some juices, jellies, and jams have been preserved using pascalization in Japan.
-The technique is now also used there to preserve fish and meats, salad dressing, rice cakes, and yogurts.
-Furthermore, it preserves fruits, vegetable smoothies and other products such as meat for sale in the UK.
+The technique is now used there to preserve fish and meats, salad dressing, rice cakes, and yogurts.
+It preserves fruits, vegetable smoothies and other products such as meat for sale in the UK.

 An early use of pascalization in the United States was to treat guacamole.
-It did not change the sauce's taste, texture, or color, but the shelf life of the product increased to thirty days, from three days prior treatment.
-However, some treated foods still require cold storage because pascalization cannot destroy all proteins, some of them exhibiting enzymatic activity which affects shelf life.
+It did not change the sauce's taste, texture, or color, but the shelf life of the product increased from three days to 30 days.
+Some treated foods require cold storage because pascalization cannot destroy all proteins, some of them exhibiting enzymatic activity which affects shelf life.

 In recent years, HPP has also been used in the processing of raw pet food.
 Most commercial frozen and freeze-dried raw diets now go through post-packaging HPP treatment to destroy potential bacterial and viral contaminants, with salmonella being one of the major concerns.